AntiCope/anticope.ml/pages/MeteorAddons.md

 ## Sidenote

-If a addon has multiple `.jar` files avaliable for download, do not use files ending with `-dev.jar` or `-sources.jar` as they won't work.
+If an addon has multiple `.jar` files avaliable for download, do not use files ending with `-dev.jar` or `-sources.jar` as they won't work.

 ## Status
 - 💡 Available for latest dev build